 The main recommendations of this commission were;

-- It recommended the separate electorates remain until communal violence and tension die down.
+- The separate electorates remain until communal violence and tension die down.

-- In order to maintain communal hatred, rift and internet security, Governor was given discretionary powers.
+- Governor held discretionary powers to maintain communal hatred, rift and internet security.

 - The reforms equally suggested that the Commission were incorporated into the Government of India Act 1935.